Table of Contents

 We can say that ABC Firm has left over INR 60,000 to meet its fixed expenses, and any remainder after meeting the fixed cost will be the profit for the firm.
 The fixed cost of the firm ABC includes the following:

-Total Fixed Cost is calculated as:
+The calculation of Total Fixed Cost is as below:

 - Total Fixed Cost = INR 10,000 + INR 15,000